Mastering Tapering and Targeted Training: How a Personalized Pacing App Can Sharpen Your Race Performance

 3. Cool-down – 10 min easy, finish with 4 × 100 m strides.

-Run it with a real‑time cue that tells you when you drift out of the tempo zone – adjust gently and keep the effort consistent.
-When you’ve finished, log how you felt; the next week’s plan will suggest a tiny 5 % increase in tempo volume if you stayed comfortably in the zone.
+Run with a real-time cue alerting you when you slip from the tempo zone, adjust gently and keep effort steady.
+Log how it felt when you’re done; your next week’s plan will suggest a small 5 % increase in tempo volume if you stayed comfortably in the zone.

-Happy running, and may your next race feel like the river you once watched turning gold at sunrise – steady, bright, and exactly where you wanted it to be.
+Happy running, and may your next race feel like that sunrise, steady, bright, and exactly where you wanted it.

 References